Inspiring Global Actors in New York with the Nordic Prevention Model

 “Countering violent extremism and radicalization requires partnerships, collaboration and engagement from top–bottom and bottom–up”, says UN official.
 That is what Nordic Safe Cities can deliver.

-This week Jeppe Albers, Director of Nordic Safe Cities, has been speaking at a high-level side event at the UN General Assembly together with key stakeholders, from all over the world, all working to prevent and counter violent extremism and terrorism.
+In September 2018, Jeppe Albers, Director of Nordic Safe Cities, spoke at a high-level side event at the UN General Assembly together with key stakeholders, from all over the world, all working to prevent and counter violent extremism and terrorism.

 “At these events we experience a great interest in the Nordic model and how the model ensures support from the national and regional level to inspire local actions from civil society organisations and agencies such as schools, police and social services”, says Jeppe Albers, Director at the Nordic Safe Cities.